pixelastic/aberlaas/README.md

 ## Installing aberlaas

-Run `aberlaas install` to bootstrap your project with Aberlaas scripts and configuration.
+Run `yarn add --dev aberlaas && yarn run aberlaas init` to bootstrap your project with Aberlaas scripts and configuration.

 This will update your `package.json` to add custom scripts (located in `./scripts`), and also add default configuration files for all the tool used at